-Points Amount Leveraged 1 Point At least 1% to 5% of total project cost 2 Points More than 5% to less than 10% of total project cost 3 Points More than 10% to 15% of total project cost 4 Points More than 15% to 20% of total project cost 5 Points More than 20% of total project cost
+Points Amount Leveraged 1 Point At least 1% to 5% of total project cost 2 Points More than 5% to 10% of total project cost 3 Points More than 10% to 15% of total project cost 4 Points More than 15% to 20% of total project cost 5 Points More than 20% of total project cost

 - Applications submitted by Tribal Governments (federally recognized Native American Tribes) and projects that are on Tribal Lands will be awarded five leveraging points. - Applicants must attach a signed letter of commitment indicating the amounts and sources of leveraged funds.
+Applicants without a signed letter of commitment will not receive leveraging points.
 Applicants may also include other documentation to substantiate leveraging, including meeting minutes from a governing body, a budget sheet, a board or council resolution, etc.